Maximizing Gains with the Bull Call Spread: Setup, Adjustments, and Strategy

 1. Rolling Up

-• Example: If the stock reaches ₹110, you can buy back the ₹110 short call and sell a ₹120 strike price call to extend the potential profit.
+• Action: Buy back the short call and sell a new call at a higher strike price to extend profit potential.

 2. Rolling Down

-If the stock price drops, rolling down the long call to a lower strike price can reduce the cost of the spread.
+• Action: Roll the long call down to a lower strike price to reduce the cost of the spread.

-3. Adding a Put Option (Collar Strategy)
+3. Adding a Protective Put

 4. Closing the Spread Early